 Let’s look at another example: Suppose you have a presentation for a new customer due.
 You’ve had two weeks to complete it, and Jane, who is in charge of designing it, said it would be ready by Friday.
 That day comes and goes and, on Monday, Jane can’t be reached and everybody’s waiting.

-When you meet with team members who have dropped the ball to clarify what is expected of them, the conversation should go something like this:
+When you meet with team members who have dropped the ball to clarify what is expected of them, the clear conversations should go something like this:

 - First, say, “Starting today, this is what I/we expect from you.”